Do Go On - 448 - The Curse of the Lottery Winner

 Stephen.

-Jess also knows the marital status of everyone in the front row.
+Jess also knows the marital status of everyone on the front row.

-And it went before an advisory jury who found in the workmates favor.
+and I went before an advisory jury who found in the workmates' favour.

-Um, honestly, honestly, and sorry about this, but bitch, you know, I'm sorry, but bitch.
+Honestly, honestly, and sorry about this, but bitch.
+You know?
+I'm sorry, but bitch.
+I'm looking

-I'm looking forward to seeing how you go with this rollercoaster that's to come.
+I'm going forward to saying how you go with this roller coaster that's to come.

 Will I regret saying what I just said?